 I am a fourth year doctoral student in the History Department, at the University of Warwick.
-My research is supervised by Dr Sarah Hodges and is kindly funded through the History Departmental Doctoral Scholarship.
-My project is provisionally titled: ‘The Problem of Polygamy in Modern India, 1880s-1940s’ and explores the interlinking legal and cultural history of polygamy in modern South Asia.
-Building on my Master’s research, which explored social reforms for Indian women in late colonial India, this project highlights a problematic area of reform for Indian Muslim women.
-My research analyses the perceived ‘problem of polygamy’ alongside the discursive construction of the ‘polygamous Muslim male’, which saw the discursive inventions of ‘excessive husbands’ and ‘invisible wives’.
+My research is supervised by Dr Sarah Hodges and has been kindly funded through the History Departmental Doctoral Scholarship.
+My PhD thesis is titled: ‘The Problem of Polygamy in Modern India, 1857-1939’ and explores the interlinking legal and cultural history of polygamy in modern South Asia.
+My research analyses the perceived ‘problem of polygamy’ alongside the discursive construction of the ‘polygamous Muslim male’, which saw the ideological inventions of ‘excessive husbands’ and ‘invisible wives’.
+It intervenes with debates in the history of gender, sexuality and law by explaining the often fraught political identity of Indian Muslims, bringing these formal political identities into conversation with the realm of the intimate.

 The issue of polygamy became something of a phenomenon in Muslim reform conversations, the women’s movement, and nationalist debates throughout the late nineteenth and early twentieth centuries.
-This research explores the many different versions of the kind of problem polygamy came to be for different groups in India.
+My research explores the many different versions of the kind of problem polygamy came to be for different groups India during this period.

-Polygamy has remained a controversial issue in India, and the ‘problem of polygamy’ still holds contemporary relevance, as Muslim personal law has remained largely unchanged since its legislative enactment by the colonial government in the 1930s, raising questions of gender inequalities under personal laws, and contributing to ongoing discourses on the relevance of a uniform civil code for all cultural groups in India.
+Polygamy has remained a controversial issue in India, and the ‘problem of Muslim polygamy’ still holds contemporary relevance, as Muslim personal law has remained largely unchanged since its legislative enactment by the colonial government in the 1930s.
+The ‘problem’ thus continues to raise questions of gender inequalities under personal laws, and has contributed to ongoing discourses on the relevance of a uniform civil code for all cultural groups in India.

 History of modern South Asia, gender, sexuality, and feminisms, nationalism, the history of Islam in South Asia, minorities, race and religion.